nwihardjo/COMP3111/README.md

 **Actor** represents something outside the system that interacts directly with the system, provides input and receives output.
+System, devices, input and output devices are not actors.

 ![1543990922518](img/1543990922518.png)